shekhariitk/Customer-Categorizer/README.md

 ## ✅ Conclusion
 This project empowers companies to leverage machine learning for **dynamic customer segmentation and prediction**, boosting marketing ROI through targeted campaigns and personalized experiences.

-👩‍💻 *Integrate with dashboards* like Power BI, Streamlit, or React for actionable business insights.

 ---